cmu-pasta/DateSAT/tests/differential_testing/README.md

 # Differential Testing

-This folder contains comprehensive differential tests that compare the baseline and advanced implementations to ensure they produce identical results.
+This folder contains comprehensive differential tests that compare the baseline and epoch_days implementations to ensure they produce identical results.

 ## Test File